-The Emmy award-winning series Curb Your Enthusiasm is a fictional take on Larry David’s everyday life and the multitude of characters that orbit the neurotic comedian.
-Susie’s foulmouthed diatribes on everything Larry, Leon’s exuberant and oblivious nature, and Larry’s overbearing neuroses are a few of the trademarks of a show that ran eight seasons after debuting in 2000.
+One of the best shows on HBO, the Emmy award-winning series Curb Your Enthusiasm is a fictional take on David’s everyday life and the multitude of characters that orbit the neurotic comedian.
+Susie’s foul-mouthed diatribes on everything Larry, Leon’s exuberant and oblivious nature, and Larry’s overbearing neuroses are a few of the trademarks of a show that ran for eight seasons after debuting in 2000.

-At the end of season eight, Larry traveled to Paris with Leon (Smoove) to escape fulfilling an obligation to spend time with sick children.
-For the better part of the last five years, news on the new season was scant, but here is your source for all the updates on the upcoming season that should be pretty, pretty, pretty good.
+At the end of season 8, Larry traveled to Paris with Leon (J.B.
+Smoove) to escape fulfilling an obligation to spend time with sick children.
+For more than five years, news on a return was scant, but now that it’s official, Digital Trends is your source for all the updates on the upcoming season that should be pretty, pretty, pretty good.

 The cameras started rolling again in the world of Curb on November 11.
-HBO released a video of JB Smoove banging on Larry David’s trailer trying to lure the reclusive genius out of hiding:
+HBO released a video of Smoove banging on David’s trailer trying to lure the reclusive genius out of hiding:

 — HBO (@HBO) November 11, 2016

-Larry’s eldest daughter, 22 year old Cazzie David celebrated the day by sharing a photo from the set on her personal Instagram account:
+David’s eldest daughter, 22-year-old Cazzie David, celebrated the day by sharing a photo from the set on her personal Instagram account:

 Jeff Schaffer says he had dinner this weekend w Larry David.
 A Curb Your Enthusiasm movie was discussed, as was an additional season #CYE